 As a 5 feet tall mom with a genetically short torso petite frame to a 7lb 4oz, 20-inch baby, I found the third trimester to be one of the longest and most uncomfortable experiences of my life.
 And because of this experience, I have just the tips and tricks to help you get through the third trimester with more ease.

-Tips to Surviving Your Third Trimester With A Short Torso
+- 11 Final Thoughts On Surviving The Third Trimester With A Short Torso

 1. Eat smaller meals throughout the day.